 Secondly, wrap individual slices with plastic wrap before tossing them into a big zippered plastic bag to freeze.
 If I need slices for a quick weeknight meal, it’s easy to grab however many slices I need.

 Of course, you don’t have to use my Bacon-Wrapped Meatloaf recipe.
 Any meatloaf will work as long as it doesn’t fall apart when sliced.

 Finally, sprinkle blackening seasoning of your choice (or use Spicy Cowboy Sparkle Dust) onto each side of your slice of meatloaf.
 Drop slices into a scorching hot iron skillet to blacken.
-As soon as meatloaf is warmed and dark on the bottom, flip and let it blacken on the reverse side.
+As soon as the meatloaf is warmed and dark on the bottom, flip and let it blacken on the reverse side.

-Top it off with tomato gravy.
+Top it off with tomato gravy: